babylonhealth/ios-playbook/Cookbook/Technical-Documents/CRP-Bot.md

 * Gather the CHANGELOG from the list of tickets/commits that will be included in this upcoming release.
   - The list is built by listing the commits between the current release being cut and the last tag / GitHub release for the same flavor (e.g. between tag `telus/4.4.0` and branch `release/telus/4.5.0`) as described in our SSDLC
-  - Since each commit is annotated with a reference to the JIRA ticket it is supposed to implement, the list of commits allows to build a list of Jira tickets included in the release
+  - Since each commit is annotated with a reference to the JIRA ticket it is supposed to implement, the list of commits allows to build a list of JIRA tickets included in the release
 * Create the ticket on the CRP board, with the CHANGELOG (list of affected tickets) previously built
-* Create a new JIRA version on each board mentioned in the CHANGELOG (e.g. in CNSMR, NRX, AV, APPTS, … boards) and whitelisted in the bot, named like "iOS Babylon 4.3.0" (same name for each version created on each board).
+* Create a new JIRA release on each board mentioned in the CHANGELOG (e.g. in CNSMR, NRX, AV, APPTS, … boards) and whitelisted in the bot.
+It will name it like "iOS Babylon 4.3.0" (it will use the same name for each release created on each JIRA board).
   - If a release with that exact name already exists in a board, the bot will reuse it instead of creating a new one.
-* Add that newly created version to the "Fix Version" field of the tickets found in the CHANGELOG
+* Add that newly created JIRA release to the "Fix Version" field of the tickets found in the CHANGELOG

 You can find an example of [a CRP ticket dedicated to an iOS release for Babylon UK 4.4.0 here](https://babylonpartners.atlassian.net/browse/CRP-4578).